[@]Independent Shopping in Manchester

 The Arndale Market is full of excellent fruit and vegetable produce stalls and its fish market is well-worth a good sniff too...

-Close by are wine merchants Hanging Ditch and Spirited Wines, both great for sampling wines, just a short hop along this stretch of Deansgate will sort you out for a very pleasant evening in.
+Close by is the wine merchants Spirited Wines and Solita on Turner St, both are great for sampling wines, they will sort you out for a very pleasant evening in.

-The Northern Quarter similarly offers the Butcher’s Quarter for fine meat and deli goods, Beermoth for drinks to wash it down with and Bonbon Chocolate Boutique to add a sweet taste to proceedings.
+The Northern Quarter similarly offers the Butcher’s Quarter for fine meat and deli goods, Beermoth for drinks to wash it down with.

 Other foodie hotspots are once again Burton Road with the Taste of Honey delicatessen and The Epicurean craft beer and cider bottle shop.